mgp/book-notes/dont-make-me-think.markdown

 by Steven Krug

+*I, [Michael Parker](http://omgitsmgp.com/), own this book and took these notes to further my own learning.
+If you enjoy these notes, please [purchase the book](http://www.amazon.com/Dont-Make-Me-Think-Usability/dp/0321344758)!*

 ### Chapter 1: Don't make me think!
 * pg 11: Kurg's first law of usability is don't make the user think -- what it is and how to use it should be self-evident.
 * pg 15: Every question raised adds to our cognitive workload, distracting attention from the task at hand.